devopschannel23/docker-js-project/README.md

-## developing a simple project in js with Docker
+## developing a advance project in js with Docker

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles